 Once they have been given a tablet, they will receive a sticker in their planner so that you are aware of the time and the dosage.

 School trips: Please ensure you keep us updated throughout the school year on any medical conditions, however small, so that we always have the correct information and medication and are prepared for any kind of school trip.

 If your child is due to be vaccinated at school we will put information on the website and send information home.
-If you have any further medical related questions, please contact the school’s Medical Administrator, or speak to your child’s Tutor or The Pastoral Lead Teacher.
+If you have any further medical related questions, please contact the school’s Medical Administrator, or speak to your child’s Tutor.
 We are always available to help with any situation.

 Over the first few weeks with all the changes to their routines they will be very tired.
 Try to find out about their day but don’t be surprised if when you ask them what they have done that they will be reluctant to tell you!